Hurricane Ida Reversed the Mississippi River

-The incredible power of Hurricane Ida was on display on Sunday as the storm reversed the course of the mighty Mississippi.
+The incredible power of Hurricane Ida was on display on Sunday as the storm reversed the course of the mighty Mississippi River.

 The river temporarily flowed from south to north on Sunday afternoon after Ida made landfall as a Category 4 storm that underwent rapid intensification.
 Data from the U.S. Geological Survey shows that a river gauge at Belle Chasse, just southeast of New Orleans, recorded the stunning about-face of the Mississippi River.

 The Mississippi was discharging roughly 350,000 cubic feet (9,910 cubic meters) of water per second in the days prior to Ida’s arrival.
 Water moved upstream at a rate of 40,000 cubic feet (1,132 cubic meters) per second.
 That’s a staggering amount of water to turn around.
-Ida is expected to push 16 feet (5 meters) of storm surge inland, with the highest inundation covering an area from the petrochemical hub of Port Fourchon to the mouth of the Mississippi.
+Ida is expected to push 16 feet (about 5 meters) of storm surge inland, with the highest inundation covering an area from the petrochemical hub of Port Fourchon to the mouth of the Mississippi.
 The turnaround of the river is indicative of how powerful that surge has been.

 It’s a phenomenon we’ve seen with other storms, notably Hurricane Florence in 2018.
-That contributed to what’s known as compound flooding where storm surge pushes water inland where rain is falling.
+That contributed to what’s known as compound flooding, in which storm surge pushes water inland where rain is falling.
 With water pushing ashore, there’s nowhere for the rain to drain.

 With Ida, that could become a bigger concern as day turns into evening and the storm lingers.
 The National Hurricane Center noted in its most recent forecast discussion that “Ida’s forward motion has slowed.”
 Slower motion means bands of rain can repeatedly sweep over a given location, leading to higher rainfall totals and more flooding.